Peugeot profit surges, meets recovery goals early

-PARIS, July 29 PSA Peugeot Citroen posted positive first-half net income on Wednesday for the first time in four years, meeting most of its recovery goals early while warning that it faced tougher market conditions in the rest of the year.
+PARIS PSA Peugeot Citroen (PEUP.PA) posted positive first-half net income on Wednesday for the first time in four years, meeting most of its recovery goals early while warning that it faced tougher market conditions in the rest of the year.

-Paris-based Peugeot recorded net income of 571 million euros ($631 million) for January-June, after a 114 million euro loss a year earlier, the company said in a statement.
+Paris-based Peugeot recorded net income of 571 million euros (404 million pounds) for January-June, after a 114 million euro loss a year earlier, the company said in a statement.
 Revenue rose 6.9 percent to 28.9 billion euros.

 Core manufacturing earnings surged to 975 million euros, lifting the divisional operating margin to 5 percent, a level not seen for more than a decade, according to the company.